ncatlab/nlab-content/pages/7/1/0/0/17/content.md

   </tbody>
 </table>

 Labels for the purpose of referencing work exactly as in LaTeX: put ```\label{SomeTheorem}``` anywhere inside the environment block.
 Later, one can reference it as Theorem \ref{SomeTheorem}.
 Again, see the [source](https://ncatlab.org/nlab/source/HowTo) of this page for how to produce this reference.

+Any character but closing brace is allowed in labels here (note that this is different from equation labels below).

 #### Older syntax